Diagnosing Odd Issues on Your Computer

 - Then Adam logs into the EBS Portal.

 - If he is now successful, the problem was probably a corrupt Windows Profile (because Betty's profile worked on Adam's machine).
+[Note that this also excludes Adam's EBS login as a cause of the problem.]

 The department's Network Administrator would have to rebuild Adam's Windows Profile.